Le Donjon de Naheulbeuk: Role-playing game

 A role-playing game has been developed by the author John Lang, who is still adding new content.
 The game takes place on the Land of Fangh, the same one the main characters of the series evolve in.
 The rules are adapted from the German role-playing game The Dark Eye.
 The author publishes all the game rules and content, as well as updates on his personal blog.

 Two Choose Your Own Adventure books entitled La Geste de Gurdil Tome 1: Prospection and Tome 2: Rétribution have been written by John Lang, illustrated by Guillaume Albin and published by Le Grimoire editions.
 The rules are the same as the Naheulbeuk role-playing game, and the reader plays as Gurdil, a famous dwarf mentioned several times in the main series and hero of the song Mon ancêtre Gurdil by the Naheulband.

-Videogame
+Video games

 A video game adaptation called The Dungeon of Naheulbeuk: The Amulet of Chaos (Le Donjon de Naheulbeuk : L'Amulette du désordre) was released on September 17, 2020 for Microsoft Windows and macOS.
 It was developed by Artefacts Studio and published by Dear Villagers.
-A console port (subtitled Chicken Edition) is set to be released for Playstation 4, Nintendo Switch and Xbox One (with physical copies available for the first two) on Summer 2021.
+A console port (subtitled Chicken Edition) was released for Playstation 4, Nintendo Switch and Xbox One (with physical copies available for the first two) on June 24th 2021.

-A DLC entitled The Ruins of Limis is set to be released for PC and MacOS on May 25, 2021, and included in the Chicken Edition on June 24, 2021.
+A DLC entitled The Ruins of Limis was released for PC and MacOS on May 25, 2021, and included in the Chicken Edition on June 24, 2021.

+Another video game, titled Naheulbeuk's Dungeon Master, was released on November 15, 2023.